pagarme/react-style-guide/README.md

 ### Break lines in CSS function arguments

-With 80 columns and CSS variables comes the need to break lines.
-When breaking, be sure to do right after the colon, and keep one argument per line.
+Sometimes, not to exceed the 80 columns limit, you need to break lines.
+While at it, be sure to do it right after the colon, and keep at one argument per line.

 <table>
 <thead>